josephm1/Safe-API-Doc/index.md

 When dealing with folders and files being uploaded that are within subdirectories it is recommended to use a slash (/) to separate the subdirectory and the file name.

-This means the key of a Mutable Data Structure containing files would look something like this:
+This means the key of a Mutable Data Structure containing files looks like this:
 `filepath/subdir/index.html`.

 ## Cryptography